 … or how to power retro hardware with a modern PSU

-After a short research, I already knew that in addition to +5 V and +12 V, black +2 requires -12 V line for normal operation.
-I was like hmmm … hmmmmmmm … and all of sudden I came up with an idea to use cased PSU from a small PC that I’ve disassembled a while back.
+After a short research, I already knew that in addition to +5 V and +12 V, black +2 requires a -12 V line for normal operation.
+I was like hmmm … hmmmmmmm … and all of sudden I came up with an idea to use a cased PSU from a small PC that I disassembled a while back.

-At least it sounded brilliant but was a bit harder to achieve … KK not horribly hard after all 😉
+At least it sounds brilliant but was a bit harder to achieve … kk is not that hard after all 😉

-PC PSUs has a lot of various voltage lines and -12 V is there as well, along with +12V/+5V.
+PC PSUs have a lot of various voltage lines and -12 V is there as well, along with +12V/+5V.